Quick decision: Business Central vs NetSuite

 Here’s a side-by-side look before we dive deeper:

-If you just look at license costs, Business Central comes out cheaper almost every time.
+If you only look at license costs, Business Central comes out cheaper almost every time.

 -